Dentistry

 • Visual perception

-Everyone is different and signs of dementia vary from person to person.
-If you suspect you or a loved one is showing signs of dementia, it’s important to speak to a doctor as soon as possible.
+It can also affect a person’s ability to complete everyday tasks and simple routines, including personal hygiene.
+If you suspect you or a loved one is showing signs of dementia, speaking to a doctor as soon as possible is essential.

 How to Support People With Oral Health Issues & Dementia

-Tips for Patients with Dementia
+Dental Hygiene Tips for People with Dementia

 If you are uncomfortable with anything about your usual at-home dental health routine, consider changing it.
 This includes brushing somewhere other than the bathroom or brushing at a different time of day.

-Tips for Parents and Caretakers
+Dental Hygiene Tips for Parents and Caregivers

 There are several things caregivers can do to help maintain good dental health for people with dementia.